Have people ever said to you, "It's in your genes"? They were probably

 In some cases, people who are concerned that they might carry certain variant genes

 can have genetic testing so they can learn their children's chances of inheriting

-can also have tests done to see if the fetus they are carrying might have certain
+have tests done to see if the fetus they are carrying might have certain genetic illnesses.

-genetic illnesses.
-Genetic testing usually involves taking a sample of someone's blood,
+Genetic testing usually involves taking a sample of someone's blood, skin, or amniotic